Where can I buy contraception?

 What's the lowdown?

-• Contraception is free with the NHS but it is possible to buy contraception online too.
+• Contraception is free with the NHS but it is possible to get it online too for free or buy contraception online too.

-• This route may work well for those who have a busy lifestyle and are often faced with long waiting times to see a GP.
+• This route may work well for those who have a busy lifestyle and cannot get to the pharmacy easily

 • We offer the widest range of contraception in the UK.
 This includes the combined pill, progestogen-only pill (aka POP or mini pill), the injection, the contraceptive patch and the ring as well as the morning after pill.